Cindy Prado Is Smoking Hot In Tight Leather Pants & Figure-Hugging Corset

 The last time Cindy posted herself wearing leather was in September when she looked gorgeous in a black leather miniskirt and crop top.

 But the beauty doesn’t have to be wearing leather to look good.
 It seems the model looks good in just about everything she puts on her body.
-A quick scroll through her Instagram page is proof positive that Cindy can rock just about any outfit.
+A quick scroll through her Instagram page is proof positive that Cindy can rock almost any outfit.
 From bikinis to sexy dresses, Cindy knows how to work the camera.

-Over the summer, Cindy visited Paris and displayed her long legs in a silky minidress where she stood beside the famous Arc de Triomphe.
+Over the summer, Cindy visited Paris and displayed her long legs in a silky mini dress where she posed in front of the famous Arc de Triomphe.

 Fans wanting to keep up with Cindy can follow her Instagram account.